cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

           Models’ subsystem will be triggered to help creating new models based on data retrieved from ‘Data Repository’.

-   *  Network Digital Twin Management fulfils the management function of network digital twin, records the life-cycle transactions of the twin entity, monitors the performance and resource consumption of the twin entity or even of individual models, visualizes and controls various elements of the network digital
+     +  Network Digital Twin Management fulfils the management function of Network Digital Twin, records the life-cycle transactions of the twin entity, monitors the performance and resource consumption of the twin entity or even of individual models, visualizes and controls various elements of the network digital